yashokuu/theFont/readme.md

-# theFont — simple daFont installer for Linux
+# theFont — simple font installer for Linux

 ## 🌟 What is this?
-`theFont` is a clean and minimalistic CLI tool to easily download and install fonts from [daFont.com](https://www.dafont.com).
+`theFont` is a clean and minimalistic CLI tool to easily download and install fonts from [daFont.com](https://www.dafont.com) and [1001fonts.com](https://www.1001fonts.com).

 ## 🚀 Install
 ```bash